 Building behavior in bushfires requires some critical background knowledge in order to be effectively taught, with pre-requisite subjects Patterns and Processes of Landscape Fire and Bushfire Urban Planning.
 An improved understanding of the broader range of values that are inevitably considered in bushfire urban design will be better addressed in this subject when the subject Bushfire Planning and Management is completed prior to beginning this subject.

 The interactions between spatial context and ecosystem composition and structure can have a significant influence on the management of our natural environment.
 Spatial and temporal patterning of ecosystems can influence ecosystem functioning which in turn can affect resource availability for flora and fauna, dynamics of plant communities, and lead to the alteration of disturbance regimes.
 Humans play a critical role in shaping the spatial context on ecosystems within landscapes, both creating and affecting these relationships.
 This subject will cover the principles of landscape ecology with a focus on understanding how spatial heterogeneity, spatial extent, agents of change (i.e. fire, climate) and the role of humans (i.e. forest management, urbanisation) influence ecosystem patterns and in turn ecological processes (i.e. plant migration, meta-population dynamics, provisioning of ecosystem services).
 Case studies will be drawn from international and domestic examples from urban, agricultural, and forested landscapes.

-This subject will involve lectures, pracs and a 3 day field trip.
+This subject will involve lectures and practicals.

 In this subject, ideas and theories from the social sciences are applied to people’s involvement in social-ecological systems.
 Subject teaching includes lectures, group exercises and case studies, including at least one full day field trip.
 The subject covers the following areas: